Sylvia M. Crowder

 PRIVATE SCHOOLS INFORMATION

 The private schools our military families most seem to prefer are Vacaville Christian Schools (pre-K thru 12th), Bethany Lutheran School (pre-K thru 8th), and Notre Dame Catholic School (pre-K thru 8th).
 These three schools are located in Vacaville.
 Another private school used by our military families is Solano Christian Academy (pre-K thru 8th), in Fairfield.
-Again, listing the above schools does NOT imply endorsement from me or any Travis AFB agency.
+Again, listing the above schools does NOT imply endorsement from me or any unit or agency on Travis AFB.

 There are other private school choices, and the California Department of Education releases an annual list of private schools that have at least six students.
 The list is sorted by county.
 Travis AFB is in Solano County.